 For a first offense, individuals can face a fine of up to $400 or incarceration for a period ranging from a minimum of 48 hours to 30 days.
 If the defendant has a BAC at the time of their arrests that exceeds 0.10 percent, they may be subject to increased minimum periods of imprisonment and higher fines.

 Generally, as BAC levels and the number of prior convictions increases, so do the minimum incarceration periods and fines.
 Someone facing a second or third DUI offense should expect significantly harsher penalties.
+If someone is convicted of a drug DUI or an underage DUI, the penalties and convictions may be different.
+A skilled DUI attorney in Mount Pleasant could help someone lower the penalties if they are convicted.

 The penalties that individuals face for even a first-time DUI or DUAC can be extremely harsh, including incarceration, community service hours, loss of driving privileges, mandatory enrollment in an Alcohol and Drug Safety Action Program, and more.